We can help you decide whether you want a manual or motorised system, a minimal or feature hardware system.

 Measuring for window treatments is much easier than most people think.
 Just follow these tips:

-Before taking any measurements, step back from your window and decide if you want to mount the window treatment inside the window recess or outside on the wall or moulding.
+Before taking any measurements, step back from your window and decide if you want to mount the window treatment inside the window recess or outside on the wall or molding.
 For an inside mount, the window opening must have enough unobstructed depth to allow mounting.

 Tip: For a flush inside mount (the blind completely recessed so that no part of the blind projects out of the opening) check that you have enough depth.